 “No.” The mouth regurgitated graphite and slimy, fibrous paper.
 “Remind me?”

-The professor wrote chemical formulas and tossed the paper and graphite back in the Hurricane’s mouth.
+The professor wrote chemical formulas and tossed the paper and graphite back into the Hurricane’s mouth.
 The mouth salivated glowing slime.
 Akayama smeared the slime on the ceiling of her cockpit.
 “That will be all.”

 The planet swallowed her ship.
 She landed in a subterranean organ like a lung.
 Then she felt strange forces as the planet accelerated to many times light-speed.